-This section explains our simulation procedures, which are depicted in Figure 2.
-First, with given distributions of employment and regional GDP by sector and regions, short-run equilibrium is obtained.
+This sub-section explains our simulation procedure, which are depicted in Figure A2.
+First, with the given distributions of employment and regional GDP by sector and region, the short-run equilibrium is obtained.
 The equilibrium nominal wages, price indices, output, and GDP by region are calculated.